Menu

 return {"messages": [response]}

-ChatOpenAI reads the OPENAI_API_KEY from the environment on its own — you don’t pass it by hand.
-The call_llm function wraps the response in a list because operator.add needs a list to append.
+ChatOpenAI grabs OPENAI_API_KEY from the environment by itself — no need to pass it explicitly.
+And call_llm wraps the response in a list because the operator.add reducer expects a list to concatenate.

-Wire the node into a graph.
-One node, two edges.
-It doesn’t get simpler.
+Wire the node into a graph: one node, two edges.
+You can’t get simpler.

 python